 Jig hooks are for jig making applications.

-Jig hooks such as jig hooks are designed to fit a particular jig mold.
-There is a curve just below the eyes of the hook.
-90 degrees is the most common.
+Jig hooks such as jig hooks fit a particular jig mold.
+There is a curve just below the eyes of the hook; 90 degrees is the most common.
 Pouring your own stencils can save you money and be a fun winter pastime to prepare for the next season.

-Not all of the popular hooks above are needed, but it is very likely that there are some styles or sizes that are welcomed as an addition to the tackle box.
-From everyday rigging methods to fishing lure mods and DIY fishing projects, these hooks are an essential item for many anglers.
+Not all of the popular hooks above are needed, but there are likely some styles or sizes that are welcomed as an addition to the tackle box.
+These hooks are an essential item for many anglers, from everyday rigging methods to fishing lure mods and DIY fishing projects.

 There are many kinds of hooks, and each one of them will be the optimal one for your fishing modality, bait used, and fish to be caught.

-To measure the quality of these hooks, it is very important that their curvatures are not flexible.
+To measure the quality of these hooks, their curvatures mustn’t be flexible.
 In this way, we avoid breakage.
 In the same way, the hook must be tinned so that corrosion does not seize it.